Inpatient Adult Behavioral Health Hospital

 All of our psychiatrists hold a valid Wisconsin medical license and most are nationally board certified.

 Blankets and pillows are provided by the North Central Health Care.
-Staff generally discourage bringing these items onto the unit due to potential health and safety risks that may be posed to the patients upon doing so.
+Personal Bedding is discouraged due to potential health and safety risks that may be posed to the patients upon doing so.
 If the patients would benefit from having a specific item with them, the doctor may write an order to allow them to have those items during all or part of their stay in the Inpatient Behavioral Health Hospital.

 Do we need to bring toiletries?
 If so, what is allowed?